Cunard’s New Ship

-Under construction at Fincantieri in Italy, the vessel will be larger than Queen Victoria and Queen Elizabeth and carry more passengers than any Cunarder currently in service, including flagship Queen Mary 2!
+Queen Anne will be larger than Queen Victoria and Queen Elizabeth and carry more passengers than any Cunarder currently in service, including flagship Queen Mary 2.
 The ship will be the 249th vessel to operate for Cunard.

 - Adam D. Tihany has been appointed to design its interiors.

-Cunard have said that the new ship will…
+Cunard have said that the new Queen Anne will:

 “Share her sisters’ iconic livery and red funnels, our new ship will carry up to 3,000 guests.
 Distinctive Cunard signatures and new experiences await on board and we’re looking forward to sharing the exciting details.”